-TUCSON – Tucson City Council is looking into selling Hotel Arizona to a new developer that would make the empty hotel into a Hyatt Regency.
+TUCSON – Tucson City Council is looking into providing tax cuts for HSL properties, the owner of Hotel Arizona, that would make the empty hotel into a Hyatt Regency.

 A third party will conduct an economic analysis for the city to make sure the sale would be beneficial to taxpayers.
 Hotel Arizona sits in the heart of downtown next to the Tucson Convention Center.
 The hotel has sat empty for the past seven years.